kartva/keymashed/README.md

 The macroblock, decomposed into its six constituent blocks.

 Each block is converted to a frequency-domain representation using the [DCT transform](https://en.wikipedia.org/wiki/JPEG#Discrete_cosine_transform).
-The DCT transformed output makes the high-frequency and low-frequency components of the block more apparent.
+The DCT-transformed output makes the high-frequency and low-frequency components of the block more apparent.

 After the transformation, the values are divided element-wise by the _quantization matrix_, which is specially chosen to minimize perceptual quality loss.
 The quantization matrix can be scaled to increase/decrease image quality - this is the main knob that we use tune the lossy compression.
 Note how the lower-left elements of the quantization matrix are larger than the ones on the top-right; this prioritizes the lower-frequency components.